 Creative angles are what sets snapshots apart from photographs.
 Getting the right angle on your subject can enhance the story and add an approach that makes it look unique in a gallery of similar shots.

-Here are iPhotography’s guide to 8 common and creative angles and when best to use them.
+Here is my breakdown of 8 creative angles and when best to use them.

 This is what most snapshots are taken from – they don’t call it point-and-shoot for any reason.
 It’s because many happy snappers just point the camera at the subject and click.
 Standing level shots are invariably bland (but not all the time).
 It may be best to shoot from a standing position depending on your subject.